ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

  The private worker must be defined in the same toolchain as your Tekton pipeline.
  {: important}

-1. In the **Triggers** section, click **Add trigger** to create a new Git repository trigger to run when the specified Git event occurs for the specified Git repo and branch.
-Then, associate that trigger with an event listener.
-For GitHub repos, select `github-pr-listener`.
-For Git Repository and Issue Tracking repos, select `gitlab-pr-listener`.
-You can add a trigger for each repo that you want to run the Code Risk Analyzer pipeline for.
+1. In the **Triggers** section, click **Add trigger** to create a new Git repository trigger to run when a Pull Request is opened or updated for the specified Git repo and branch.
+You can add a trigger for each repo that you want to run the Code Risk Analyzer for.

+ a.
+Select the repo that you want to run the pipeline on.

+ b.
+Select the target branch for the Pull Request, such as **master**.

+ c.
+Specify the events for the pipeline to run on.
+Currently, you must specify the `When a pull request is opened or updated` option.

+ d.
+Associate the trigger with an event listener:

+ * For GitHub repos, select **github-pr-listener**.
+ * For {{site.data.keyword.gitrepos}} repos, select **gitlab-pr-listener**.
+ * For {{site.data.keyword.ghe_short}} repos, select **github-ent-pr-listener**.

 1. Save your changes.
 1. In the **Environment properties** section, click **Add property**.
 1. Select **Secure** and specify the `apikey` property key to use the API key that you previously specified.
 You can access the Secure property in your Tekton pipeline resources.
 For more information about this property, see [Tekton Pipelines environment and resources](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton_environment).
 1. Click **Save**.

+Use of this service is not guaranteed to find all vulnerabilities in your applications.
+The application owner is responsible for testing any fixes that are recommended by the service.
+{: important}